-Normally we go through a five-stages workflow method to deal with our work.
-We (1) collect things that catch our attention, we (2) process what they mean and we (3) organize the results, which we (4) review frequently to choose which thing to (5) do next.
+Normally we go through a five-stage workflow method to deal with our work.
+We (1) capture things that catch our attention, we (2) clarify what they mean and we (3) organize the results, which we (4) reflect on frequently to choose which thing to (5) engage with next.

 Although it is an easy and natural method, you need to consider a couple of things if you want it to work fine: